 Do Medicare Advantage Plans (Medicare Part-C) cover telemedicine?

-Yes, mandate states require Medicare Advantage Plans to cover telemedicine visits.
-Telemedicine state mandates, also known as a telemedicine parity laws, require private payers to provide coverage for telemedicine/telehealth services.
-Federal legislation does not currently exists, leaving it to the states to regulate.
+Yes, Medicare Advantage Plans are able to offer more telemedicine benefits than Orignal Medicare.
+They are not required to unless there is a state mandate.
+Telemedicine state mandates, also known as a telemedicine parity law, require private payers to provide coverage for telemedicine/telehealth services.
+Federal legislation does not currently exist, leaving it to the states to regulate.

 Medicare Chronic Care Management (CCM) with Telemedicine